thenexthub/Codira/docs/archive/LangRefNew.rst

 A pattern may be "irrefutable", meaning informally that it matches all values of its type.
-Patterns in declarations, such as :ref:`var <langref.decl.var>` and :ref:`func <langref.decl.func>`, are required to be irrefutable.
+Patterns in declarations, such as :ref:`var <langref.decl.var>` and :ref:`fn <langref.decl.fn>`, are required to be irrefutable.
 Patterns in the ``case`` labels of :ref:`switch statements <langref.stmt.switch>`, however, are not.